Andrew Bodnar

+Andrew P. Bodnar (23 September 1954 – January 2026) was an English bass player.

+Life and career

-Andrew Bodnar is an English bass player who grew up in Clapham, South London.
-He and drummer Steve Goulding (The Rumour, The Mekons, etc) met and began playing together as a rhythm section while still at school.
-They spent their teenage years auditioning and busking whenever they could, and were gigging around London with a cajun-influenced band called Bontemps Roulez just prior to forming The Rumour in 1975.
-Bodnar is probably best known for his membership with Graham Parker and The Rumour (1975-1980), for playing the distinctive reggae-flavored bassline on "Watching the Detectives" by Elvis Costello, and for bass playing and co-writing (with Steve Goulding and Nick Lowe) "I Love the Sound of Breaking Glass" by Nick Lowe.
+Bodnar was born in Kennington, London on 23 September 1954, and grew up in Clapham.
+After meeting drummer Steve Goulding, the two began playing together as a rhythm section while still at school.
+They spent their teenage years auditioning and busking whenever they could, and were gigging around London with a Cajun-influenced band called Bontemps Roulez just prior to forming The Rumour in 1975.
+Bodnar is probably best known for his membership with Graham Parker and The Rumour from 1975 to 1980, for playing the distinctive reggae-flavoured bassline on "Watching the Detectives" by Elvis Costello, and for bass playing and co-writing Nick Lowe's "I Love the Sound of Breaking Glass", which he co-wrote with Lowe and Goulding.

-Bodnar went on to become the Thompson Twins touring bassist, promoting their hit album 'Quick Step & Side Kick' during 1982-83 and since played live, or on recording sessions for many artists, including Angie Bowie, The Pretenders, and Tina Turner.
+He went on to become the Thompson Twins' touring bassist, promoting their hit album Quick Step & Side Kick during 1982–83, and since played live, or on recording sessions for many artists, including Angie Bowie, The Pretenders, and Tina Turner.
 He also played bass for Graham Parker on his various solo albums from 1988 through the mid-1990s.
 Graham Parker and The Rumour reunited in 2011 to record two new albums, and they toured the UK, US and Europe through to late 2015.

 Bodnar played himself in the Judd Apatow film, This Is 40, released in December 2012.

-He lives in rural North Yorkshire where he continues to write and record as The Punch House Family.
+Bodnar was diagnosed with liver cancer in 2023.
+He died in January 2026, at the age of 71.